SteveMacenski/slam_toolbox/README.md

 `use_response_expansion` - Whether to automatically increase the search grid size if no viable match is found

+`min_pass_through` - Number of beams that must pass through a cell before it will be considered to be occupied or unoccupied.
+This prevents stray beams from messing up the map.

+`occupancy_threshold` - Minimum ratio of beams hitting cell to beams passing through cell to be marked as occupied

 # Install

 ROSDep will take care of the major things